 The EOC is structured using a modified form of the Incident Command System (ICS); although, the EOC is used for coordination and resource support only, the command function is reserved for on-scene incident command.
 The ICS is a component of FEMA’s National Incident Management System (NIMS)

 Free training is available in the NIMS and ICS, on-line through FEMA’s Emergency Management Institute.
 This training is recognized as a national standard, and is beneficial to anyone who might have a role in any phase of an emergency or disaster, including: preparedness, mitigation, response, and/or recovery.
-The most basic courses include ICS-100.b (or ICS-100.HE for Higher Education), ICS-700.a, and ICS-800.b.
+The most basic courses include ICS-100.b, ICS-700.a, and ICS-800.b.
 Each of these classes can help members of our campus community better understand preparedness and emergency response, and ultimately help to create a culture of preparedness across our campus community.